mbitcoinjs/lib/README.md

 - Recognizes multisig as spendable if the required M addresses are in the wallet, signs/spends with M keys.

-- Additions to <code>Bitcoin.Address</code> namespace for brainwallet passphrase support, also vanity address miner.
+- Additions to <code>Bitcoin.Address</code> namespace for brainwallet passphrase support, also vanity address miner;  generates random word passphrases from rfc1751 or user supplied dictionary.

-- Namespace <code>Bitcoin.ImpExp</code> for importing/exporting data in BBE/BCI/BIO JSON text formats to/from wallets (some of this code adapted from <a href="http://brainwallet.org">brainwallet.org</a>).
+- Namespace <code>Bitcoin.ImpExp</code> for importing/exporting JSON transaction data; BBE/BCI/BIO formats are supported (auto-detected on import).

-- <code>Bitcoin.ImpExp.Sync</code> for downloading transactions into wallets, also new transaction broadcast
+- <code>Bitcoin.ImpExp.Sync</code> for downloading JSON data into wallets, also transaction broadcast.

+Demo page: <b><a href="http://mbitcoinjs.github.io/lib/demo.html">http://mbitcoinjs.github.io/lib/demo.html</a></b>

+The network functions do not require server compenents be installed or that users run bitcoind.
+The network functions connect to and pull data from blockr.io (BIO), blockexplorer.com (BBE), or blockchain.info (BCI).
+BIO is the default since its address API returns multi-signature transactions that contain the target address (see demo for an example of a multisig wallet).

+v0.0.2 (July 2014)

 <h4>Doc in source</h4>